AlexsLemonade/OpenPBTA-analysis/analyses/focal-cn-file-preparation/README.md

 	- The percentage of a region (arm, cytoband, or gene) that should be callable is more than 50%.
 	This decision was made because it seems reasonable to expect a region to be more than 50% callable for a 	dominant status call to be made.

+* `06-find-recurrent-calls.Rmd` - This notebook determines the recurrent focal copy number dominant status calls by region using the output of `05-define-most-focal-cn-units.Rmd`.
+Recurrence here has been arbitrarily defined based on the plotting of the distribution of status calls and a [similar decision](https://github.com/AlexsLemonade/OpenPBTA-analysis/blob/66bb67a7bf29aad4510a0913a2dbc88da0013be8/analyses/fusion_filtering/06-recurrent-fusions-per-histology.R#L152) made in `analyses/fusion_filtering/06-recurrent-fusions-per-histology.R` to make the cutoff for recurrence to be greater than a count of 3 samples that have the same CN status call in the same region.
+This notebook returns a `TSV` file with the recurrent copy number status calls, regions and biospecimen IDs.

 * `rna-expression-validation.R` - This script examines RNA-seq expression levels (RSEM FPKM) of genes that are called as deletions.
 It produces loss/neutral and zero/neutral correlation plots, as well as stacked barplots displaying the distribution of ranges in expression across each of the calls (loss, neutral, zero).
 _Note: The shell script's default behavior is to produce these plots using the annotated consensus SEG autosome and sex chromsome files found in this module's `results` directory and listed below._